Born and raised in South Africa, Jana loves sharing the unique and special aspects about her home turf with the world.

-A Species that Came Twice
+A Species That Came Twice

 The Quagga was a species of zebra, certainly, but what made it so gorgeous was its looks.
 Unlike the black and white patterns that wrap around the bodies and legs of zebras today, the Quagga's hindquarters were stripe-free.

-A short History Lesson
+A Short History Lesson

 The Stuffed Foal

 One might never know how she died, but a young filly became one of only 23 mounted Quagga specimens.
 Today, she stands in a glass case at the South African Museum.
 A little scruffy looking, this foal could be the saviour of her species.

 In 1969, natural historian Reinhold Rau was given the task of remounting the foal.
 She was stuffed badly the first time and the museum wanted to spruce up the display.
 During the process, Rau discovered something that would turn the story of the Quagga around.
 Attached to her pelt, were pieces of flesh.
 Rau preserved the tissue and in 1983, a man called Russell Higuchi took a renewed interest in the samples.
 Employed by the University of California, he gave the foal the honour of being the first extinct animal to have its DNA analyzed.

 In the years before the DNA study was done, it was believed that the Quagga was a distinct species of zebra.
 However, when the results came in, so did a big surprise.
 The Quagga was a subspecies of today's Plains Zebra.
 As a matter of fact, the DNA of the Quagga and the Plains Zebra are identical.
 The only difference was the coat colour.
 It didn't take long before someone said something along the lines of “Hey, if both are identical, then we can turn a Plains Zebra into a Quagga.”

 Breeding Program and a New Foal